DanielMartinGit/Fuse2D/README.md

 # Fuse2D

-Fuse2D is a 2D Game Framework built on Vulkan.
-The aim for this framework is to be able to build a clone of flappy bird.
+Fuse2D is a 2D Framework built to learn Vulkan.
+The aim is to be able to make a simple 2D clone of Flappy Bird using this Framework.